cloudmesh/pi/content/en/tutorial/raspberry-burn/index.md

 With the release of [Pi Imager 1.6](https://www.raspberrypi.org/blog/raspberry-pi-imager-update-to-v1-6/), it is possible to properly configure a Raspberry Pi (running Raspberry OS.
 While pi-imager only uses a limited number of parameters, our system adds network configurations to create a cluster with a simple network configuration.
 In addition to using RaspberryOs, we also have another tutorial that showcases how to use [Ubuntu](https://cloudmesh.github.io/pi/tutorial/ubuntu-burn/)) as operating system.
 Our tutorials are useful as typically many steps are involved.
 We circumvent them by simply burning a card for each of the PIs.

-For this purpose we developed a speciall command called  `cms burn`, that allows us to easily create such cards.
-THe features this command supports includes:
+For this purpose we developed a special command called  `cms burn`, that allows us to easily create such cards.
+The features this command supports includes:

 * Set the hostname
 * Enables SSH